 The mission of the National Board is to support improved healthcare outcomes, patient safety, and patient/provider communication.
-At the NBCMI they so by elevating the standards and the quality of medical interpreting through a nationally recognized and validated certification for medical interpreters.
+At the NBCMI they promote standardization by elevating the standards and the quality of medical interpreting training.
+Their training standards culminate in an established and validated certified medical interpreter.

 The National Board of Certification for Medical Interpreters (National Board) governs the Hub-CMI credential and CMI certification programs.
 The NBCMI is an independent division of the International Medical Interpreters Association (IMIA).

 The NBCMI offers interpreting certification in Spanish, Russian, Mandarin, Cantonese, Vietnamese, and Korean.
 Prior to 2018, the Spanish certification required an extra level of accreditation.
 Now, the program is standardized and made more transparent, inclusive and accessible for all languages offered.

 The NBCMI lists their objectives on their website; which also offers additional information about their offerings:

 The purposes of the National Board are to: